-A physical examination conducted by a licensed healthcare practitioner is required upon admission into Salem Academy Charter School, and again in Grades 7 and 10.
+A physical examination conducted by a licensed healthcare practitioner is required upon admission into Salem Academy Charter School, and each student is required to have a physical on file dated within the last three years.
 Please note, a physical examination is mandatory every year if the student participates in after school sports.